Andrettin/Wyrmsun/readme.txt

 - Added "The Sun Shields" in-game quest for the Germanics, and removed the equivalent trigger.
 - Added the "Mushroom Fields" in-game quest for the Dwarves.

+* Terrain
+- Fixed issue which sometimes caused ferns and flowers to appear as black squares.

 -----------------------------------------------------------------------
 - 2.4.0
 -----------------------------------------------------------------------